-4. Find Someone Responsible
+4. Find someone responsible.

 Pre-marriage advice highlights the importance of finding someone who is responsible both emotionally and financially.
 Some great qualities that result from being with someone responsible include:

-- They don’t play mind-games
+- They don’t play mind games.

-- They have a steady and secure job
+- They have a steady and secure job.

-- They are able to contribute to household finances and payments
+- They are able to contribute to household finances and payments.

-- They are emotionally mature enough to handle changes and challenges that come with marriage
+- They are emotionally mature enough to handle changes and challenges that come with marriage.

-- Emotionally responsible and empathetic to their partner’s needs
+- Emotionally responsible and empathetic to their partner’s needs.

-- Responsibly puts the marriage first
+- Responsibly puts the marriage first.

 Couples are wise to find partners who aren’t shy about expressing themselves.
 After all, communication is the backbone of lasting, healthy marriages.
-Understanding one another’s thoughts and feelings helps couples to strengthen their bond.
+Understanding one another’s thoughts and feelings help couples to strengthen their bond.